 The essence is in the second component: given equal amount of garbage in all chunks, it will make the young ones less attractive to the Collector.
 Assuming the generational garbage hypothesis, this will allow the young chunks to quickly accumulate more garbage.
-On the flip side, it will also ensure that even files with little garbage are GC'd eventually, removing garbage which would otherwise linger on, thinly spread across many chunk files.
+On the flip side, it will also ensure that even files with little garbage are eventually garbage collected.
+This removes garbage which would otherwise linger on, thinly spread across many chunk files.